stepin105065/Hostel_Management_System/C_program/README.md

 # PASSWORD FOR THE PROGRAM :-

-Username : user
+Username : name

-Password : pass
+Password : word